 Travelling doesn’t necessarily have to involve jumping on a plane and jetting off to a foreign country.
-Sometimes staying closer to home can be just as exciting and exactly what’s needed to recharge those batteries and clear the mind.
-That’s exactly what we did when myself, partner, Mother in-law and Toby the dog were invited along for a fantastic weekend stay at The Rings, a luxury and accessible holiday cottage in Fife, Scotland.
+Sometimes staying close to home can be just as exciting and exactly what’s needed to recharge those batteries and clear the mind.
+That’s exactly what we did when myself, partner, Mother-in-law and Toby the dog were invited along for a fantastic weekend stay at The Rings, a luxury and accessible holiday cottage in Fife, Scotland.

 Taking the Scenic Route

 The smell of snow was in the air as we made our way across the Forth Road Bridge.
 Views of the new Queensferry crossing dominating the landscape.
 We headed ever higher up the A92 towards Fife where we’d be spending two glorious nights at The Rings.
 Before reaching our destination we made a brief pit stop for our weekend supplies.
 These proved to be crucial…as we were in for a cold and snowy weekend.

 Arriving at The Rings